Chinmay908/Dojo-Blog/README.md

 This is a blog website which helps you to create your own blogs.
 It displays all the blogs on the home page.
 Entire blog can be read by just clicking on it.
 You can also delete your blog.

 ## Demonstration
+This is the home page of the Blog website.